 You can start plants from seed in either spring (in cold climates) or autumn, when varieties are available in nurseries.
 Plant in full sun to part shade, in a place where they can wander without causing any trouble.
 If you don’t want your mint to spread, tuck plants into large pots or a whiskey barrel planter.

-Pick stems when they’re mature and have become firm, and they’ll last for well over a week, sometimes even rooting in the vase.
+Pick stems when they’re mature and have become firm and they’ll last for well over a week, sometimes even rooting in the vase.
 No floral preservative is needed.

-‘Green Mist’ produces tall plants, 36 to 48 inches (11 to 14.6 m), with an abundance of wide, umbel-shaped blooms over a long period of time.
-‘Queen of Africa’ is a gorgeous, very tall variety, 48 to 65 inches (14.6 to 19.8 m), with more-open flower heads.
+‘Green Mist’ (pictured above, right) produces tall plants, 36 to 48 in (1 to 1.2 m), with an abundance of wide, umbel-shaped blooms over a long period of time.
+‘Queen of Africa’ (pictured above, left) is a gorgeous, very tall variety, 48 to 65 in (1.2 to 1.7 m), with more-open flower heads.

 Cut when about 80 percent of the flowers on a stem are open.
 If harvested much earlier, the stems have a tendency to wilt.
 Fresh flowers will last 6 to 8 days in the vase with flower preservative.

-‘Cinnamon’ (pictured above, left) is a lovely variety featuring dark purple flowers atop green leaves and chocolate colored stems.
+‘Cinnamon’ (pictured above, left) is a lovely variety featuring dark purple flowers atop green leaves and chocolate-colored stems.

 ‘Aromatto’ (pictured above) is a handsome variety that features tall, deep purple stems, glossy bicolor plum-veined leaves, and brilliant amethyst flower spikes.
 The aromatic foliage is a spicy combination of licorice and mint.